-Signor Sassi is a London institution that has been around since 1984 and from 2007 the ownership belonged to the San Carlo Group.
+Signor Sassi is a Knightsbridge institution that has been around since 1984.
+From 2007 the ownership belonged to the San Carlo Group.
 It ruffles up the sort of Italian food that ‘Mama’ used to make, comforting, simple, classic, wholesome and above all pretty damn tasty.
 Format wise, there are two narrow dining spaces as you walk in, warmly hued with dimmed lights, white table clothes, tiled floors and walls peppered with ‘A’ to ‘Z’ listed celeb’s photos who once ate here.
-It’s a vibrant place full of well heeled folk, with suited waiters buzzing around, navigating through the tapered gaps between tables, doing their thing and if you’re lucky, they’ll congregate and sing you a melody!
-You might get better Italian fare elsewhere but this London institution tucked away in Knightsbridge Green is worth checking out.
+It’s a vibrant place full of well heeled folk, with suited waiters buzzing around, navigating through the tapered gaps between tables, doing their thing.
+If you’re lucky, they’ll congregate and sing you a melody!
+You might get better Italian fare elsewhere, but this London institution tucked away in Knightsbridge Green is worth checking out.